Kurento/kurento/source/tutorials/java/tutorial-4-one2one.rst

       }
    }

-In the ``incommingCallResponse`` method, if the callee user accepts the call, it is established and the media elements are created to connect the caller with the callee.
-Basically, the server creates a ``CallMediaPipeline`` object, to encapsulate the media pipeline creation and management.
-Then, this object is used to negotiate media interchange with user's browsers.

-Finally, the ``stop`` method finish the video call.
+The ``stop`` method finish the video call.
 This procedure can be called both by caller and callee in the communication.
 The result is that both peers release the Media Pipeline and ends the video communication: